-In general, antitrust laws in the United States prohibit merging parties from implementing integration plans or otherwise coordinating competitive activities prior to the consummation of an offer or the effectiveness of a merger.
-Overly restrictive "course of conduct" covenants (as described above in the response to question 7.2) may be deemed as transferring control to the acquiring company prior to the closing, and may therefore be in violation of United States antitrust laws.
+In general, antitrust laws in the U.S. prohibit merging parties from implementing integration plans or otherwise coordinating competitive activities prior to the consummation of an offer or the effectiveness of a merger.
+Overly restrictive "conduct of business" covenants (as described above in the response to question 7.2) may be deemed as transferring control to the acquiring company prior to the closing, and may therefore be in violation of U.S. antitrust laws.

 The response to question 7.4 discusses additional difficulties a bidder may have in obtaining control of the target company board in the context of a hostile transaction.